Follow Us:

 Sirince: This small village near Selçuk is famous for its traditional 19th-century Turkish houses.
 Visitors can sample locally produced wines and olive oils, and explore the surrounding orchards and vineyards.

-The Revered Sanctuary: House of Virgin Mary in Izmir
+House of Virgin Mary Izmir

-Marmaris’ Enchanting Wonders: Marmaris offers a refreshing experience with the cool Turgut Waterfall, the unique Günnücek/Marmaris National Park known for its abundant frankincense trees, the historically rich Marmaris Castle & Museum, and the tranquil Icmeler and Turunc Beaches, perfect for relaxation and diving.
+Marmaris offers a refreshing experience with the cool Turgut Waterfall, the unique Günnücek/Marmaris National Park known for its abundant frankincense trees, the historically rich Marmaris Castle & Museum, and the tranquil Icmeler and Turunc Beaches, perfect for relaxation and diving.

-The Captivating Fethiye/Oludeniz: Fethiye/Oludeniz is celebrated for its pristine beaches that transition from white to turquoise, providing clear, serene waters for swimmers.
+Fethiye/Oludeniz is celebrated for its pristine beaches that transition from white to turquoise, providing clear, serene waters for swimmers.
 With a rich history of hosting Romans to Lycians, it offers a variety of exploration options, including boat tours for the adventurous traveler.

-The Tranquil Lake Bafa: Lake Bafa, near Milas, is a tranquil natural beauty spot, once home to ancient cities like Herakleia and Latmos.
+Lake Bafa: Lake Bafa, near Milas, is a tranquil natural beauty spot, once home to ancient cities like Herakleia and Latmos.
 Visitors can explore by boat, with recommended visits to the Ancient City of Heraklion and the historic Yediler Monastery on the lake's islands, surrounded by ancient olive trees.

 Akbük: Akbük, meaning 'White Bay', is famous for its clean, crystal-clear waters and stunning beaches surrounded by olive groves and mountains.
 It's a peaceful destination, ideal for travelers looking for relaxation and natural beauty.